 Ryanair is - just as easyJet - a low-cost carrier.
 However, there are still major differences between both companies.
-At Ryanair -for example - you have to pay for your own training course and there are no free drinks or snanks provided during the flight (you have to bring your own food and drinks).
+At Ryanair -for example - there are no free drinks or snanks provided during the flight (you have to bring your own food and drinks).
 On the other hand, Ryanair´s rosters / schedules are rather stable, which makes making plans a lot easier.
 Also good to know, is that you will not start with a Ryanair contract, but with a contract with an external company.
 Ryanair´s working conditions are not the best in the industry, but for some it will be just the right start for a prospective career as a cabin crew.

 The most important information follows below:

-After completing your initial training course, you will receive a fixed term contract of a maximum of three years with an external company.
+After completing your initial training course, you will receive a fixed term contract of a maximum of three years with an external company (for example "Crewlink" or "Workforce").
 This company will also take care of your initial training course.
-After a minimum of one year, you might be able to sign a contract with Ryanair itself.
-This often happens at the same time of your promotion as Cabin Crew Supervisor (CCS).
+After at least one year (this might take more than 5 years), you might be able to sign a contract with Ryanair itself.
+This often happens at the same time of your promotion as Cabin Crew Supervisor (CCS/No1).

 1. Cabin Crew